CasianLW/portfolio-casian-react-typecript-cms/README.md

 ## License

-This project is licensed under the [License Name](LICENSE.md) - replace "License Name" with the actual name of the license you're using.
+This project is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](LICENSE.md).